hrashkan/react-tour/README.md

 See the `examples/` directory for more usage examples:

-- `basic-usage.tsx` - Basic tour setup
+- `BasicUsage.tsx` - Basic tour setup
-- `advanced-usage.tsx` - Advanced features with progress and skip
+- `AdvantageUsage.tsx` - Advanced features with progress and skip
-- `custom-styling.tsx` - Custom styling example
+- `CustomStyling.tsx` - Custom styling example
-- `dynamic-targets.tsx` - Using dynamic targets
+- `DynamicTarget.tsx` - Using dynamic targets

 ## License